 Cornell University's campus offers stunning views across rolling hills, deep gorges, and Cayuga Lake.
 Three state parks and countless waterfalls can be found within a few miles of the campus, with New York City only about 225 miles away.
 The campus is truly magnificent and worthy of a visit!

 If you have the opportunity to visit campus, we hope you will take advantage of the many resources the College of Engineering has to offer.
 To help make the most of your stay, prospective first-year and transfer students are encouraged to attend an Engineering Information Session led by one of our admissions counselors, as well as a student-led tour of the Engineering Quad when available.
 Information Sessions and Engineering Quad tours are offered June-October on Mondays and Fridays.
-For visitors unable to attend scheduled sessions/tours, or preferring to explore the Engineering College on their own, a self-guided tour map is available for pick up in the Engineering Admissions Office, Monday-Friday from 8:30am-4:30pm in 102 Hollister Hall (Hollister Hall's GPS location is 527 College Avenue, Ithaca, NY 14853).
+The Engineering Admissions Office is open Monday-Friday from 8:30am-4:30pm in 102 Hollister Hall (Hollister Hall's GPS location is 527 College Avenue, Ithaca, NY 14853).

 The College of Engineering does not offer or require personal interviews for freshman or transfer students.

 Engineering Information Sessions

 The College of Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 3, 2016.
 To schedule your visit, please use Cornell's Plan Your Visit website.
 Our facilities are equipped with a hearing assistance system.
 Please ask for a receiver when you check in.

 Engineering Quad Tours